From Xojo Documentation

 - When False, disables all controls on the page.

-- Set to the text you want displayed in a tooltip when the mouse is hovered over the page.
+- Set to the text you want displayed in a Tooltip window when the mouse is hovered over the page.

 - When ImplicitInstance is True, you can refer to the web page by its name (instead of having to declare an explicit instance using New).
 IsImplicitInstance allows you to check if the page was created implicitly.